anamud/mir-dev/README.md

 # MIR

 This is the source repository of MIR, an experimental task-based runtime system library.
 To get started with using MIR, please read docs/MIR_UG.pdf.

+Main author: Ananya Muddukrishna (e-mail: ananya.muddu@gmail.com) Other contributuors: Peter A. Jonsson, Peder Langdal

 The name MIR is inspired by Mir Publishers from Moscow.
-I enjoyed Mir books on electronics and geometry during my childhood.
+Ananya Muddukrishna enjoyed Mir books on electronics and geometry during his childhood.

-Contributors: Ananya Muddukrishna (main), Peter A. Jonsson, Peder Langdal

-E-mail: ananya.muddu@gmail.com

 ## Citation